 With this, motors usually last longer.
 Since you’ll use the motors at different speeds, it’s less likely to burn the motor immediately.
 You can even use it to drill through heavy and thick woods.

-You’ll find that the side handle of right angle drills are more comfortable when held.
+You’ll find that the side handle of right angle drills is more comfortable when held.
 Some models even have grips and triggers that can be twisted, so you can easily adjust them according to your position.
 There are also some that has a long paddle switch so you can turn on the tool regardless of whichever part of the switch you press.

-You must also know that unlike the regular drills that can be used with only one hand, right angle drills are to be used with both hands so you can spread the weight and control the drill even in tight spaces.
+You must also know that, unlike the regular drills that can be used with only one hand, right angle drills are to be used with both hands so you can spread the weight and control the drill even in tight spaces.

 You can always add extensions to your drill bit.
 These extensions can be as long as 30 inches.
-With such length and the form of the right angle drills, you can already drill almost anywhere around your house.
+With a such length and the form of the right angle drills, you can already drill almost anywhere around your house.

-So grab your right angle drill and keep safe as you work.
+So grab your right-angle drill and keep safe as you work.